Peer to Peer Tutoring boosts GPA

-A 2019 research study adds to the body of research showing the positive impact of Peer-to-Peer (PTP) tutoring programs.
-The study saw researchers divide 102 Spanish first-year university students into two groups, one serving as a control group and the other as the experimental group.
-To limit variability all were Spanish, single, not working, and equal in terms of average age, program of study, and high school/entry Grade Point Average (GPA).
-The study also tested students to ensure equal distribution across both groups in the level of academic commitment, social skills, motivation and learning strategies.
+To limit variability, all were Spanish, single, not working, and equal in terms of average age, program of study, and high school/entry Grade Point Average (GPA).
+The study also tested students to ensure equal distribution across both groups in academic commitment, social skills, motivation and learning strategies.

-The PTP Tutoring Program
+The Peer-to-Peer Tutoring Program

 Consistent Time and Place